surgura/snow-radar-denoising-rpca-writeup/README.md

 ![Example noisy waveform stack](example_noisy_waveform_stack.png)

 This happens because the antennas used are not very directional.
-As a result, the receiving antenna picks up not only the intended reflections from the ice surface but also unwanted signals, including those reflected by the drone itself.
+As a result, the receiving antenna picks up not only the intended reflections from the snow target but also unwanted signals, including those reflected by the drone itself.
 The data must be preprocessed before the underlying signal can be analyzed.

 ## Method 1: Naive mean subtraction
 Most of the noise is caused by the measurement instrument itself.
 This is fortunate, as it means the noise is independent of the measurement location and therefore highly correlated between waveforms.